nginxinc/nginx-wiki/source/modules/memc.rst

 Description
 -----------
 This module extends the standard `memcached module <http://nginx.org/en/docs/http/ngx_http_Memcached_module.html>`_ to support almost the whole `memcached ascii protocol <http://code.sixapart.com/svn/memcached/trunk/server/doc/protocol.txt>`_.

-It allows you to define a custom `REST <http://en.wikipedia.org/wiki/REST>`_ interface to your memcached servers or access memcached in a very efficient way from within the nginx server by means of subrequests or `independent fake requests <http://github.com/srlindsay/nginx-independent-subrequest>`_.
+It allows you to define a custom :github:`REST <http://en.wikipedia.org/wiki/REST>` interface to your memcached servers or access memcached in a very efficient way from within the nginx server by means of subrequests or `independent fake requests <srlindsay/nginx-independent-subrequest>`.

 This module is not supposed to be merged into the Nginx core because I've used `Ragel <http://www.complang.org/ragel/>`_ to generate the memcached response parsers (in C) for joy :)

 If you are going to use this module to cache location responses out of the box, try http://nginx.org/en/docs/http/ngx_http_sr_cache_module.html with this module to achieve that.

-When used in conjunction with http://nginx.org/en/docs/http/ngx_http_lua_module.html, it is recommended to use the `lua-resty-memcached <http://github.com/openresty/lua-resty-memcached>`_ library instead of this module though, because the former is much more flexible and memory-efficient.
+When used in conjunction with http://nginx.org/en/docs/http/ngx_http_lua_module.html, it is recommended to use the :github:`lua-resty-memcached <openresty/lua-resty-memcached>` library instead of this module though, because the former is much more flexible and memory-efficient.

 Keep-alive connections to memcached servers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 You need http://nginx.org/en/docs/http/ngx_http_upstream_keepalive_module.html together with this module for keep-alive TCP connections to your backend memcached servers.

 Here's a sample configuration: